-Products requiring specific field information may be forwarded to individuals supporting field activities.

-• RS.
+- GIS Support (FEMA MAC).
+The MAC supports the NRCC through the GIS Coordinator desk.
+The MAC is fully staffed and able to provide surge capabilities for disaster production.
+Standard MAC products include visualization of flooded areas, modeled hurricane impacts, HAZUS outputs, disaster declaration areas, damage locations, and FEMA applicant locations.
+In addition to these products, the MAC accepts ad hoc requests for all types of information products related to an event.
+Products requiring specific field information may be forwarded to individuals supporting field activities. - RS.
 RS requirements are coordinated by FEMA's RS coordinator, also located in the NRCC.
 Imagery collection and processing is tasked through existing relationships with NGA, USGS, and other federal and commercial sources.
-The RS Coordinator works closely with customers in the NRCC, FEMA headquarters, DHS, FEMA regions, and FEMA/state field offices to ensure that all requirements are met and duplication of efforts is prevented.
+The RS Coordinator works closely with customers in the NRCC, FEMA HQ, DHS, FEMA regions, and FEMA/state field offices to ensure that all requirements are met and duplication of efforts is prevented.
 Once acquired and processed, imagery is made available to all entities supporting the event through various media sources.
-In some situations, licensing restrictions may limit use to federal or other users.
+In some situations, licensing restrictions may limit use to federal or other users. - Modeling.

-• Modeling.
 In support of the NRCC, the MAC is the designated entity for producing HAZUS runs of record for FEMA.
-The MAC produces standardized Level 1 HAZUS analyses using the hurricane, flood, and earthquake models and has developed a dissemination method and protocol
+The MAC produces standardized Level 1 HAZUS analyses using the hurricane, flood, and earthquake models and has developed a dissemination method and protocol for sharing the standardized products.
+The model developers provide technical support to the MAC.